Overview

 |

-This is a list of services that must be pre-configured before creating the service.
-For details, please refer to the guide provided for each service and prepare in advance.
+This is a list of services that must be pre-configured before creating this service.
+Please prepare in advance by referring to the guide provided for each service.

 | Service Category | Service | Detailed Description |